tonesto7/hostile-takeover/README.md

 	- `cd ..`
 	- `bin/markversion 1.6`

-### Building and running the Hostile Takeover Multiplayer Server
+### Building and running the Hostile Takeover Multiplayer Server (not updated/checked on Pandora)
 Hostile Takeover supports single player and multiplayer play.
 Multiplayer is supported by two server components: a TCP based game server located in the **server** directory, and an HTTP based server located in the **stats** directory used for accounts, leaderboard, game history and game stats.

 1. The game server is a command line server which builds can be built and run on OSX or Linux.
 The game server is does not (currently) build and run on Windows.
 The production server environment is expected to be Linux based.